-Alice was born in 1885, the youngest child of William and Bertha Haas.
+The youngest child of William and Bertha, Alice was born in 1885.
 On November 3, 1909, Alice married Samuel Lilienthal.
-Sam and Alice lived at 2221 Gough (nonextant), before returning to 2007 Franklin to care for her mother after her father passed away in 1916.
+Sam and Alice lived at 2221 Gough before returning to 2007 Franklin in order to care for her mother after her father passed away in 1916.
+They had three children; Ernest, Elizabeth and Frances.
 Alice was the last family member to reside in the house.

-You can read more about Alice, and her sister Florine's adventures in
+Read more about Alice and her sister Florine's adventures in

 "The Haas Sisters of Franklin Street: A San Francisco Memoir of Family and Love" by Frances Bransten Rothmann.